 Grandma’s gingerbread cookies made with unsulphured molasses were my absolute favorite!

-Grandma’s gingerbread cookies were my absolute favorite which she carefully cut out into gingerbread boys, stars, Christmas trees, and Santa shapes for me to decorate with icing and sprinkles at her kitchen table.
+She would carefully cut out the dough into gingerbread boys, stars, Christmas trees, and Santa shapes.
+After baking, I would decorate them with icing and sprinkles at her kitchen table.

-I make Grandma’s gingerbread cookies every single Christmas as a tradition for my own children as well, and they love them just as much as I still do!
+I make Grandma’s homemade molasses cookies every single Christmas as a tradition for my own children.
+No surprise that they love them just as much as I still do!

 Warm coconut oil in a small glass bowl on the stovetop and blend with sugar in a glass mixing bowl.
 Mix in molasses and beaten egg.